 Here are some symptoms of an unhealthy culture.

 The Symptoms of Social Cancer

 Recognizing the signs of cultural fracture is essential in curing the underlying issues.
 Critical race theory (CRT)is one way to explain and expose these elements.
 CRT explains how racism is a systemic construct society accepts and perpetuates to oppress and exploit people of color.
-It is a symptom of a systemically normalized and supported form of race discrimination and not an isolated subculture.
+It is a symptom of a systemically normalized and supported form of race discrimination, not an isolated subculture.

 In the same way, a fascist government will not admit that it is authoritarian or nationalistic; it simply persecutes anti-fascists.
 It’s the same for those who are racists.
 They won’t admit to being prejudiced.
-However, they do become upset when you discuss the points of Critical Race Theory because it unmasks their racial bias.
+However, they become upset when you discuss the points of Critical Race Theory because it unmasks their racial bias.
 There are several ways this kind of cultural cancer reveals itself (1).

 Targeted Nihilistic Tendencies

 Rather than reject all moral principles, they justify reasons for the preferential treatment of their race to exclude all other minorities.
 The source of this justification is Western organized religion.